-The screening must be conducted between the HMO and the member, in-person, via interactive video technology (synchronous telehealth), over the phone, or if the member prefers, the screening can be conducted via mail, electronic questionnaire, or email.
-The results of the screening must be discussed in-person, via interactive video, or over the phone with the member.
+The initial screen must be conducted in-person, by interactive video technology, over the phone, or if the member prefers, the screen can be conducted via mail, electronic questionnaire, or email.
+The results of the screen must be discussed in-person, via interactive video, or over the phone with the member.
 Results and discussion must be documented in the member's chart.
-The screening does not need to be conducted by a licensed healthcare professional.